What is a Hybrid Mattress?

 We designed the Zoma Hybrid to provide a restorative and rejuvenating night’s rest.
 Every Zoma Hybrid contains four layers that work together to provide a comfortable sleep experience.

 The top layer of gel memory foam conforms to your body for cooling pressure relief.
-The gel memory foam also contains cutouts in the shoulders and legs, as part of our unique Triangulex™ technology.
+The gel memory foam also contains cutouts in the shoulders and legs, as a means of regulating temperature.

 Next is a transition layer of our special Reactiv™ foam.
 Reactiv™ is a responsive material designed to prevent you from sinking too far into the mattress.
 This feature keeps you from bottoming out on the support core or becoming “trapped” in your mattress.